About Lloyd Lee

 Making space for honest stories and new chapters

-I’ve also known my share of grief and loss, and have walked alongside people facing addiction, recovery, serious illness, death, and the in-between spaces.
-Over years in roles of care and support, I’ve learned to recognise in each person a dignity that is already there — even when they cannot yet see it themselves.
-I don’t believe anyone is beyond hope or beyond the possibility of change.
+I've also known grief and loss, and have walked alongside people facing addiction, recovery, serious illness, and death.
+Over years in roles of care, I've learned to recognise in each person a dignity that is already there, even when they cannot yet see it themselves.

-Those experiences have shaped my desire to work with people in ways that make space for complexity rather than avoiding it.
+These experiences shaped my desire to work with people in ways that make space for complexity rather than avoiding it.

 My Path to this Work

-Before entering private practice, I worked as a lawyer, later as a pastor, and also in recovery centres in Vancouver’s Downtown Eastside.
-These different worlds each carried their own pressures, responsibilities, and ways of measuring worth.
+Before entering private practice, I worked as a lawyer, pastor, and in recovery centres in Vancouver's Downtown Eastside.
+These different worlds each carried their own pressures and ways of measuring worth.

-They taught me something about dignity, suffering, resilience, and the many ways people learn to survive.
-They also taught me something about transition — that stepping into a new chapter often involves uncertainty, loss, and courage.
+They taught me about dignity, suffering, resilience, and the many ways people learn to survive.
+They also taught me that stepping into a new chapter often involves uncertainty, loss, and courage.

 Working with men navigating addiction, homelessness, trauma, and loss deepened my respect for the complexity of human stories.
-It also reinforced for me that change rarely happens through quick fixes or pressure.
+It reinforced that change rarely happens through quick fixes or pressure.
 It unfolds through relationship, safety, and the slow work of paying attention.

-Outside the counselling room, I stay grounded in everyday life with parenting, coaching my son’s football (soccer) team, following football myself, paying the bills, training in jiu-jitsu, and tackling long cycling climbs.
-These rhythms remind me that growth doesn’t only happen in insight, but in bodies, limits, effort, and showing up again and again.
-Even when it is hard.
+Outside the counselling room, I stay grounded through parenting, coaching my son's football team, training in jiu-jitsu, and tackling long cycling climbs.
+These rhythms remind me that growth doesn't only happen in insight, but in bodies, limits, effort, and showing up again and again.

 Professional Details

-I’m a Registered Clinical Counsellor (RCC) and a member of the BC Association of Clinical Counsellors (BCACC).
-This means this practice is guided by professional standards around ethics, confidentiality, supervision, and ongoing learning.
+I’m a Registered Clinical Counsellor (RCC) practising in Vancouver, BC and a member of the BC Association of Clinical Counsellors (BCACC).
+This means my practice is guided by professional standards around ethics, confidentiality, supervision, and ongoing learning.

 Counselling is not about finding a fix or an effective rebranding.
 It is about creating space to be honest, to make sense of your story, and to consider what it might look like to move forward with greater freedom and integrity.

-If something here resonates, even faintly, whether that is the way this work is described, or the posture it holds, that may be enough to begin a conversation.
+If something here resonates, even faintly, that may be enough to begin a conversation.

 You don’t need certainty to reach out.
 You only need a willingness to take a first step.